Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks: Introduction and Paper Contributions

-\parstart{Relevant Literature} A real-time contaminant classification method is introduced in~\cite{Liu2015c}; it is based on qualitatively analyzing data from multiple types of conventional WQ sensors.
+The literature approaches solving the optimal geographic placement of WQ sensors using objective-based methods that assign either public health metrics related to contamination events~\cite{Mankad2022} or, more recently, network-wide observability metrics~\cite{Taha2021c} to determine the optimal sensor configuration.
+Comprehensive surveys on different SP optimization frameworks are presented in~\cite{Adedoja2018,Hu2018}; herein, we provide a brief review of the more recent literature.

 A heuristic algorithm for solving the SP problem when sensors are not reliable is proposed in~\cite{Winter2019}.
 The framework utilizes a maximum set covering model with weighted edges, where reliability is defined as the probability that a sensor measurement might not be available.
 A dual pressure and WQ sensor selection problem is solved by considering leakage and contamination detection in WDNs~\cite{Huang2021}.
 The proposed method relies on a fuzzy C-means algorithm to classify the junctions via a sensitivity analysis matrix.
-Reference~\cite{Giudicianni2022a} introduced a new perspective that consider the placement of WQ sensors on pipes and nodes of the WDN.
-Reference~\cite{Zaman2022} proposes a generalized decision support framework to optimize sensor configuration for effective leakage control in sensor deficient WDNs.
+Reference~\cite{Giudicianni2022a} introduced a new perspective that considers the placement of WQ sensors on pipes and nodes of the WDN.
+Reference~\cite{Zaman2022} proposes a generalized decision support framework to optimize sensor configuration for effective leakage control in sensor-deficient WDNs.
 This framework uses network sensitivity analysis and multi-criteria decision-making to evaluate pressure response to leaks across various hydraulic scenarios, maximizing spatial efficiency and leak detection accuracy.